AshSantiago/AshSantiago.github.io/about.md

   <p style="font-size: 1.3rem; line-height: 1.85;">
-    I am a Ph.D. student in the Ecology, Evolution, and Behavior program at Boise State University studying Golden Eagle ecology, survival, and population dynamics.
+    I am a Ph.D. student in the Ecology, Evolution, and Behavior program at Boise State University studying Golden Eagle ecology and population dynamics.
 My work focuses on uncovering the potential drivers of population decline using a combination of telemetry, statistical modeling, genomics, and bioinformatics.
 My goal is to bridge research and management to provide actionable conservation strategies that will have the greatest impact on population health.